Nokorpo/gato-godot-accessibility-toolkit/addons/input_remapper/README.md

 ## Usage example

+### TODO exlpain how to create "user://input.data" config
 ### TODO explain how to call the UI
 ### TODO explain how to theme the UI
 ### TODO explain how to use the autoload via code

 ## How it works
 ### TODO explain the model and how it's stored

+## TODO
+- [ ] Create a custom dock to modify the "user://input.data" file, instead of having to use the Resources UI.